 A distinguished panel of judges will select a winner, who will be awarded a $1000 prize.
 The second-place winner will receive a prize of $500.
-The winning piece will have its world premiere at our August 3 concert at the Walt Disney Concert Hall.
+The winning piece will have its world premiere at our concert in 2021.

 The following is a list of composition competition rules and requirements.
 The application form can found here and at the bottom of this page.